robertohuertasm/datadog-node-playground/README.md

-# synthentics-tunnel-poc
+# Datadog Node Playground

 The app is hosted in Azure => <https://datadog-node-playground.azurewebsites.net/>

-It will be redeployed on every push to `master`.
+Release in GitHub to release in Azure.

 Aside from that, at CI/CD level, it will start the server and execute all the synthetic tests against `localhost`.